thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Documentation

-### Generating documentation
+### Generating and viewing documentation locally

 As mentioned in the [Contributing](CONTRIBUTING.md) document, we use YARD for documentation.
 YARD is configured via `.yardopts` to process the Ruby files in `lib/` as well as `CHANGELOG.md` and the Markdown files in `docs/` and write the documentation in HTML form to `doc`.
-This command will do exactly that:
+This command will generate said
+documentation:

 ```bash
 bundle exec yard doc